zebpalmer/cartographer-agent/SECURITY.md

 ## Reporting a Vulnerability

-To report a security issue with this package, please open an Issue.
-If you'd rather report it privately, you can reach out to @zebpalmer directly.
+To report a security issue with this package, please use "Report a vulnerability" on the security tab above this project in GitHub.